poseidon/typhoon/docs/index.md

 Typhoon clusters will contain only [free](https://www.debian.org/intro/free) components.
 Cluster components will not collect data on users without their permission.

-*Disclosure: The author works for CoreOS and previously wrote Matchbox and original Tectonic for bare-metal and AWS.
-This project is not associated with CoreOS.*
+*Disclosure: The author works for Red Hat (prev CoreOS), but Typhoon is unassociated and maintained independently.*